geoffreywang1990/CarND-LaneLines-P1/writeup_template.md

 * Seletct a ROI of potentional road marks could appear in the image
 * Detect straight lines within the ROI with hough transform line detector
 * Select lines with a slope between 0.876058051 and 2.44685437779 rad
+* Average left lines and right lines to select the result lines
 * Draw those lines on top of the original image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by selecting lines with a slope between 0.876058051 and 2.44685437779 rad
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by selecting lines with a slope between 0.876058051 and 2.44685437779 rad.
+After got those lines, average them to select the left line and right line.

 ### 2. Identify potential shortcomings with your current pipeline